manjunathm0905/FHIR-AE/src/docs/usage.md

 - Browse the folder

-- The folder will contain FHIR StractureDefinitions and ValueSets
+- The folder will contain FHIR StructureDefinitions and ValueSets

 ## StructureDefinitions